-Candidates must attain a passing score in each subtest of the Praxis Core Academic Skills for Education Test for admission to programs leading to initial certification.
+Candidates must attain a passing score in each subtests of the Praxis Core Academic Skills for Education Test or supply satisfactory equivalent scores on the ACT for admission to programs leading to initial certification.

-Teaching field course requirements must be met prior to unconditional admission unless a graduate course will be used to meet the requirement of a course in each of the areas listed in a comprehensive middle level or secondary teaching field (English language arts, general science, general social studies).
+Teaching field course requirements must be met prior to unconditional admission in each of the areas listed in a comprehensive middle level or secondary teaching field (English language arts, general science, general social studies).

-A person who is eligible for admission to an Alternative Class A program shall have earned a bachelor's or higher degree with a minimum grade point average (GPA) overall of 2.50.
-Effective July 1, 2017, and thereafter, unconditional admission to an Alternative Class A program requires a bachelor's degree with a minimum GPA of 2.75 overall or a master's or higher degree with a GPA of at least 3.0.
+Unconditional admission to an Alternative Class A program requires a bachelor's degree with a minimum GPA of 2.75 overall or a master's or higher degree with a GPA of at least 3.0.
 This GPA must be documented on the official transcript of the degree granting institution and must be the GPA that was used as the basis for granting the degree, not a GPA that includes post-degree courses.
-In addition, the person must meet one of the following options: